5 Management of children with antiretroviral treatment

 - At the one year visit a CD4 percentage or count and viral load should be measured.

-- Children aged one to five years if the CD4 is more than 500 cells/μl on two consecutive occasions.
+- Children aged one to five years if the CD4 is more than 25% regardless of the clinical stage.

-- Children aged six years or more if the CD4 is more than 200 cells/μl on two consecutive occasions.
+- Children aged six years or more if the CD4 is more than 200 cells/μl regardless of the clinical stage.